cjlin1/simpleNN/MATLAB/README.md

 ```
 Default: 0
 ```
-This format indicates how every image is transformed to a vector.
-FOr example, a row-wise format is used for mnist.
-The 28x28 pixels are stored as row 1, row 2, ..., etc.
+The format indicates how every image is transformed to a vector.
+For example, a row-wise format is used for mnist, so 28x28 pixels of each images are stored as row 1, row 2, ..., etc.

 # Additional Information